Professor Chet Sherwood, chair of the Department of Anthropology, in his laboratory in Science and Engineering Hall

 Mary Martin, BA ’65, received her masters at the University of Michigan in speech pathology.
 She lived in Michigan for about 25 years and returned to home in Los Angeles 20 years ago.

 Sarah Mezzino, BA ’04, is a curator for The Lawrenceville School, and just hosted a lecture on architects Peabody and Stearns.
-She is prepping an exhibit on the school's 125-year-old theater program and has penned an article on Tiffany Windows for the spring ’17 Lawrentian.
+She is prepping an exhibit on the school's 125-year-old theater program and has penned an article on Tiffany Windows for spring 2017 The Lawrentian.

 Marintha Miles, MA ’16, is a PhD student at George Mason University in cultural studies.
 Her dissertation research explores the successes and failures of human rights activism against state violence.